layer5io/service-mesh-labs/Meshery-Adapters/linkerd-meshery-adapter/step1.md

-This lab starts with an already running Kubernetes cluster.
-You may check up on your cluster nodes by executing:
+This lab starts by initializing a Kuberentes cluster, which may take a few moments to be available.
+You can check on your cluster availability by executing:

 `kubectl get nodes`{{execute}}

+Once ready, you can deploy Meshery.

 ## Setup Meshery